tardate/LittleArduinoProjects/playground/DataLogging/VoltageToAdafruitIO/README.md

 ## Notes

-I wanted a simple way to log the voltage of the rechargeable battery for [LEAP#439 QX5252 Solar Night Light](../../../Electronics101/LedDrivers/QX5252SolarNightLight), so I can measure the overnight discharge and daily solar recharge.
+I wanted a simple way to log the voltage of the [LEAP#439 QX5252 Solar Night Light](../../../Electronics101/LedDrivers/QX5252SolarNightLight), rechargeable battery to get a sense of the overnight discharge and daily recharge pattern.

-It didn't need to be particularly accurate, but I did want it to provide a fairly continuous log at least every 5 minutes or so.
+It didn't need to be particularly accurate, but I did want to get a fairly continuous log at least every 5 minutes or so.
 Sounds like a perfect case for some Arduino-powered data logging!

 I could just capture some data locally to an SD card, but sending the data to the "cloud" is much more appealing,